chameleon-ai/redubber/README.md

 # Redubber
 Redubs audio or video with any voice using zero-shot voice cloning.\
+(It runs stuff through a voice changer, basically.)\
+The video stream is copied and the audio is split between a vocal and instrumental track before changing the vocals.\
+Therefore, the final output has a different voice with preserved background noise.

 This project leverages the following repositories:

 https://github.com/Anjok07/ultimatevocalremovergui